rasitayaz/flutter-pie-menu/README.md

 ### Place the menu at a specific position

 Use `menuAlignment` attribute of `PieTheme` to make the menu appear at a specific position regardless of the pressed point.
-You can combine it with `menuDisplacement` to fine-tune the position.
+Combine it with `menuDisplacement` to fine-tune the position.

 ```dart
 PieTheme(